 or looking into her tear-filled eyes and telling her,

 Yes we will have to keep doing this every day for

 But the thing about grieving is that it is a process of letting go.

 Sometimes our fingers must be pried off the dream of a good life so that our hands are open to receive a better one.

-It’s hard to believe that your five-year-old daughter being diagnosed with Type 1 Diabetes (and a thyroid disorder) is a good
+It’s hard to believe that your 5-year-old daughter being diagnosed with type 1 diabetes (and a thyroid disorder) is a good

 thing.
 So I don’t believe it’s a ‘good’ thing.
 I believe that within it lies a better thing.